Combinatorics of Double Grothendieck Polynomials: Introduction

-In section 5 we investigate the relation between double stable Grothendieck polynomials (of type $A$) and a potential definition of single stable Grothendieck polynomials of type $B/C$.
+In section 5 we investigate the relation between stable double Grothendieck polynomials (of type $A$) and a potential definition of stable (single) Grothendieck polynomials of type $B/C$.
 The latter definition is given by first taking an interpolation of the stable double Grothendieck polynomial and the weak stable double Grothendieck polynomial and then evaluating the result when the two sets of variables are set equal to each other (i.e., at $x=y$).
 As we will see, the combinatorial definition of this ``half weak" double Grothendieck polynomial is more amenable to Hecke insertion than either the weak or non-weak versions.
 Moreover, unlike the others, it is $Q$-Schur positive at $x=y$.
 This is the main result of section 5, which is stated as Theorem \ref{QP} which also gives a combinatorial interpretation of the coefficients in the $Q$-Schur expansion.
-The half weak double Grothendieck polynomial (evaluated at $x=y$) generalizes nicely the type $B$ Stanley symmetric function of \cite{Billey.Haiman.1995}: It agrees on the lowest degree terms and is $Q$-Schur positive by degree.
+The half weak double Grothendieck polynomial (evaluated at $x=y$) generalizes nicely the type $B$ Stanley symmetric function of \cite{Billey.Haiman.1995}: In particular, the lowest degree part of the former function recovers the latter.
+In addition, it is also $Q$-Schur positive by degree.

+Section 6 includes two open problems and a conjecture that arise from our study of double Grothendieck polynomials.